robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 We've successfully broken your phone.
 I have claimed that this is good news, because it shows that your phone has started sending its DNS requests to your laptop.
 Let's check that I'm right.
 We can use a "packet sniffer" to inspect your laptop's network traffic and look for your phone's doomed DNS requests.
 We can confirm that they are indeed being sent to your laptop, and that your laptop currently isn't sending your phone back any DNS responses.

 Open up Wireshark on your laptop, and run it using the filter term `udp port 53`.
 DNS requests are sent over the UDP protocol on port 53, and this will screen out network traffic we aren't interested in.
 Before we get your phone involved, let's do a basic check that everything is working.
 On your laptop, visit a website, any website.
-You should see a DNS request and response for this website's domain appear in Wireshark.
+You should see a DNS request and response for this website's hostname appear in Wireshark.
 This is your laptop making its own DNS request to a real DNS server, so that it can send the HTTP request for (say) `robertheaton.com` from your browser to the correct IP address.

 <p style='text-align: center'>
   <img src="/images/tcp-2-wireshark-dns-request.png" style="width: 75%" />